update May 2013; dimensions

 with a Eminence Red, White and Blues this weekend at a jam.
 I

-feel equally impressed with this speaker as I was with a
+gotta say I feel equally impressed with this speaker as I was

 A good match for this amp for anyone looking.